 Could you walk us through the milestones since Infinity Aviation Academy's establishment in 2010?

-No aviation company can work without a training department, because that department makes sure everyone meets the requirements of the various authorities, such as GACA.
+No aviation company can work without a training department, because that department makes sure everyone meets the requirements of the various authorities, such as the Civil Aviation Authority GACA.
 When the authorities issue the certificate for the business, they give the company the requirements for their pilots, mechanics, cabin crew, and other staff.
-To maintain their certificates and perform their duties, the company and its staff have to meet these requirements.
-The training department is in charge of ensuring that this happens.
+To maintain their certificates and perform their duties, the company and their staff have to meet these requirements.
+The training department is in charge of ensuring this happens.
 This means creating a training schedule and systems to evaluate and monitor, in addition to conducting the training required by GACA in-house.
 When we expanded and established Infinity Aviation Academy, we created another core business teaching non-employees.
 Now, we have agreements with certain governments to teach their pilots.
 They send their pilots to Infinity Aviation Academy for initial, ongoing, or advanced courses, and we do this for both the commercial aviation industry and the military.
-We have been certified as the first training center for rotary wing aircrafts, which requires going through many processes with GACA with full success.
+We have been certified as the first training center for rotary wing aircraft, which requires going through many processes with GACA with full success.

 Which direction is Infinity Aviation Academy heading toward in line with the latest trends in demand for aviation training?